 If, as a graduate student, the credit cards in your wallet are not offering the best APR's for you, consider investing in a new offer.
 If you've worked to improve your credit score, it may be time to look for new offers.
 The following may fit your needs, but at this point, you'll need to choose what's best for your specific needs.

-- If you plan to do a lot of traveling to and from school, the Capital One VentureOne Rewards Card is the route to take.
-You'll earn 1.25 miles per dollar you spend on every purchase you make, plus 10,000 bonus miles.
-There is a zero percent APR introductory offer with a regular APR ranging from 11.9 percent to 19.9 percent.
+- If you plan to do a lot of traveling to and from school, the Capital One® VentureOne® Rewards Credit Card is the route to take.
+You'll earn 1.25 Miles per dollar on every purchase, every day.
+There is an APR of 0% intro on purchases for 12 months with a regular APR ranging from 13.49% - 23.49% (Variable).
 There are no foreign transaction fees either.

 Graduate student credit cards need to play to your needs.
 According to Nellie Mae, the Sallie Mae student loan agency, graduate students carry more than $12,000 worth of credit card debt.
 Keep this in mind as you go through your last years of school.
 Wise financial management can help you to avoid leaving school with thousands of dollars worth of debt.
 The right credit cards can help.